-The Washington Alliance of Technology Workers (WashTech) filed suit against the U.S. Department of Homeland Security (DHS) with the U.S. District Court for the District of Columbia more than two years ago, arguing that the department doesn’t have the authority to grant work authorization to students with an F-1 visa.
+Six years ago, the Washington Alliance of Technology Workers (WashTech) filed suit against the U.S. Department of Homeland Security (DHS) with the U.S. District Court for the District of Columbia, arguing that the department does not have the authority to grant work authorization to students with an F-1 visa.

-“Even our best students can only learn so much from the classroom; they must then test and further these lessons in the real world,” Victor Cha, vice dean of faculty and graduate affairs at the School of Foreign Service, is quoted as saying in the brief.
+“Even our best students can only learn so much from the classroom; they must then test and further these lessons in the real world,” Victor Cha, a professor and vice dean for faculty and graduate affairs in the Walsh School of Foreign Service, said in the brief.
 “The opportunity to undertake internships, employment, or research is critical to their development as future leaders in a more globalized world community for generations forward.”

-The universities joining the amicus brief are concerned that DHS might not defend OPT and argue that “the education that international students will receive in the United States will be less robust, and the ability of American colleges and universities to attract and educate the best and brightest from around the world will diminish.”
+The universities joining the amicus brief argued “the education that international students will receive in the United States will be less robust, and the ability of American colleges and universities to attract and educate the best and brightest from around the world will diminish.”

 Georgetown also joined the Presidents’ Alliance and NAFSA amicus brief in the U.S. District Court challenge in 2019.